Rigid Gorenstein toric Fano varieties arising from directed graphs

-In the case where the directed edge polytope $\mathcal{A}_G$ has a square 2-face characterized as in Section \ref{section4}, one can consult the comparison theorems of Kleppe in \cite[Theorem 3.9]{kleppe} to relate $T^1_{X_P}$ to the degree zero part of $T^1_{\cone(X_P)}$.
+The investigation of the necessary condition for rigidity of $X_G$ is more challenging.
+If the directed edge polytope $\mathcal{A}_G$ has a square 2-face characterized as in Section \ref{section4}, one can consult the comparison theorems of Kleppe in \cite[Theorem 3.9]{kleppe} to relate $T^1_{X_P}$ to the degree zero part of $T^1_{\cone(X_P)}$.
 Namely one obtains the following isomorphism

 Here $\cone(X_P)$ is the cone over $X_P$ and is an affine Gorenstein toric variety.
 We consider the associated cone to this affine toric variety as $\cone((\mathcal{A}_G),1)) \subseteq N_{\mathbb{R}} \oplus \mathbb{R} \cong \mathbb{R}^{n+1}$.
 The first-order deformations of affine (Gorenstein) toric varieties has been studied by Altmann and it is known that $T^1$ admits an $M$-grading \cite[Theorem 2.3]{altmann2}.
 The degree zero part means that we consider the multidegrees $R\in M \times \{0\} \cong \mathbb{Z}^{n+1}$. \\